shapeshed/shapeshed.com/content/post/unix-uniq.md

 ![Uniq man page][5]

+## What is the uniq command in UNIX?

+The `uniq` command in UNIX is a command line utility for reporting or filtering repeated lines in a file.
+It can remove duplicates, show a count of occurrences, show only repeated lines, ignore certain characters and compare on specific fields.
+The command expects adjacent comparison lines so it is often combined with the `sort` command.

 ## Uniq expects adjacent lines

 The `uniq` commands expects adjacent lines in inputs.
 To find unique occurrences where the lines are not adjacent a file needs to be sorted before passing to `uniq`. `uniq` will operate as expected on the following file that is named `authors.txt`.